getml/reflect-cpp/docs/supported_formats/cereal.md

 For Cereal support, you must also include the header `<rfl/cereal.hpp>` and link to the [Cereal](https://uscilab.github.io/cereal/) library.
 Furthermore, when compiling reflect-cpp, you need to pass `-DREFLECTCPP_CEREAL=ON` to cmake.

-Cereal is a C++ serialization library that provides multiple archive formats including binary, portable binary, JSON, and XML formats.
+Cereal is a C++ serialization library that provides multiple archive formats including binary, portable binary, JSON, and XML formats, even though we use the portable binary format by default.
 ## Reading and writing

 Suppose you have a struct like this: